-As mentioned in "Tenterfield Social Plan", there appears to be a significant demographic shift which will see an increase in the aged population.
+As mentioned in "Tenterfield Community Strategy Plan", there is a demographic shift which will see an increase in the aged population.
 This expected growth and the increase of people choosing to walk, and the increase of special mobility vehicles, pedestrian facilities must cater for a number of different needs.